3li-3bdullah/SudaPhone2/README.md

 # SudaPhone2

-The second upgraded version of Sudaphone .
+The second update version of Sudaphone .